lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

 ..  container:: justify

-   Note : The bond guesser will not update the list of bond over time, so we will need to use a few trick.
+   Note : The bond guesser of MDAnalysis will not update the list of bond over time, so we will need to use a few trick.

    Then, let us loop over the trajectory and extract bond length and number over time: